arctiqcircle/konpile/README.md

 docker run -d -p 8080:8080 dyntek/konpile
 ```

 In this example, the web service will be available at http://localhost:8080.
 The web service can be accessed from any web browser.
-The web service will allow you to upload an Excel file, write a template file, and optionally upload some translation files.
+The web service will allow you to upload data files and write a template.
+The template can be rendered and the output will be downloaded.
+This method will not allow you to use translation files, but will allow you to use multiple data files and explore your variables before rendering.

-The translation files can be used to translate values from the Excel file to values used in the template.
-This is useful for translating values from one format to another without altering the original document.
-For example, translating a VLAN name to a VLAN ID.

 ## The Terminal